jlkravitz/joshuakravitz.com/content/authors/admin/_index.md

 I'm a data enthusiast looking to make a difference.

-I lead technology modernization efforts on the [U.S. Senate Committee on Appropriations](https://www.appropriations.senate.gov/).
+I lead technology modernization efforts in the [U.S. Senate Committee on Appropriations](https://www.appropriations.senate.gov/).
-Before that, I was a [TechCongress](https://techcongress.io) Technology Policy Fellow on the House Committee on Oversight and Reform.
+Before coming to the Senate, I worked on the House Committee on Oversight and Reform through the [TechCongress Program](https://techcongress.io), with a focus on IT modernization, customer experience, and data governance.

 After graduating in June 2020 from Stanford
 University with a B.S. in computer science (focus: systems and AI) and M.S. in